 - In case you wish to continue to stretch as well as open the body’s front then slowly recline onto the forearms and then go for a fully reclined position and grab the opposite elbows overhead.

-We know that the backbends are quite popular to energize the body as they provide us with the opportunity to be open as well as vulnerable and releasing most of the energy which is stored in the body.
+We know that the backbends are quite popular to energize the body as they provide us with the opportunity to be open as well as vulnerable and release most of the energy which is stored in the body.

 Practice this pose for at least a minute.
-In case you don’t practice it, then work on prepping for this particular pose by means of pressing the palms into the low back and then open the heart without finding the complete backbend.
+In case you don’t practice it, then work on prepping for this particular pose by means of pressing the palms into the low back and then opening the heart without finding the complete backbend.
 It may not be a favorite Yoga Poses for Beginners for you but slowly working toward allowing the heart to open is the main key.
 You should practice this posture with all the intention as well as focus on the breath.
 No matter which type of variation you take, you need to press the hips forward and then keep the glutes as well as the core engaged to protect the lower back.

 You can also try the following Yoga for Beginners variations.

 - You can place one block right next to each foot.

-- Place the hands and on the low back gently to achieve backbend and then utilize the core to come to the center.
+- Place the hands on the low back gently to achieve backbend and then utilize the core to come to the center.
 Repeat this particular process as much as you want.

 - Take the one-armed variation by means of placing one hand on the heel or the block and then place the other hand on the heart.

 - In case this pose or any backbends are part of the daily practice then try walking your both hands closer to the knees.

 As a backbend, it has a similar opening of the heart and release of energy like Camel Pose.
 It also strengthens the back and even counteracts any type of stress or fatigue resulting from a poor pose or sitting a long time on a desk.